-Are you a buyer looking for a rooftop for your house or commercial establishment?
+Are you a buyer looking for a solar rooftop for your house or commercial establishment?

 Have you ever wondered what makes a solar plant installation successful?

 One of the key areas that Solar buyers and vendors take for granted is the Site survey.
-This phase is very important in the process of Solar installation as it provides crucial information in the solar plant design.
+This is an important process during Solar Installation.
+It provides crucial information when designing the Solar plant.

-3 important factors considered when designing a solar PV system are:
+3 important factors considered during a Site Survey are:

-- Feasibility – Is the system feasible for implementation?
+- Feasibility – Is the Solar system implementation feasible?

-- Viability – Is it economically viable to implement the system and reap benefits in the long run?
+- Viability – Does the Solar installation provide financial benefits in the long run?

 A site survey helps understand the above 3 aspects in detail.

-In today’s post we look at what exactly happens in a site survey before solar installation?
+In today’s post we will look at the finer details of what goes on in a site survey.

 Let’s get down to it.